kurisaW/PSE51-docs/pse51/pthread_getspecific/README.md

 - The [EINVAL] error for a key value not obtained from `pthread_key_create()` or a key deleted with `pthread_key_delete()` is removed; this condition results in undefined behavior.

 ---

-*Source: The Open Group Base Specifications Issue 8, IEEE Std 1003.1-2024* *Copyright © 2001-2024 The IEEE and The Open Group*